-rvable lence Not Meeting Approaching Effective Distinguished Lang Patho (S eech guage llogists LP) aviors Rarely acknowledges Team Lead, Principal, DPS Admin, and/or Colleague Feedback and resists change to future service planning delivery.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely acknowledges Team Lead, Principal, DPS Admin, and/or Colleague Feedback and resists change to future service planning delivery.
 Rarely responds to feedback given by Team Lead, Principal, Colleagues, and/or DPS Admin and resists changes to professional behavior.
-Rarely reflects on his/her biases and perceptions which negatively impacts students.
 Acknowledges Team Lead, Principal, DPS Admin, and/or Colleague Feedback and attempts to make positive changes to drive future service planning and delivery.
 Acknowledges feedback given by Team Lead, Principal, Colleagues, and/or DPS Admin and attempts positive change to professional behavior.
-Acknowledges his/her biases and perceptions and attempts to mitigate the negative impact on students.
-Takes steps to reflect and actively respond to Team Lead, Principal, DPS Admin, and/ or Colleague Feedback to drive future service planning and delivery.
+Takes steps to reflect and actively respond to Team Lead, Principal, DPS Admin, and/or Colleague Feedback to drive future service planning and delivery.
 Responds to feedback given by Team Lead, Principal, Colleagues, and/or DPS Admin and demonstrates positive change to professional behavior.
-Reflects on his/her biases and perceptions and mitigates the negative impact on students.
 In addition to "Effective": 1.
-Creates and gives an SLP effectiveness tool(s) (e.g., survey) to families, students, and/or educators to provide feedback regarding SLP's service within the school community and to support the development of a service delivery improvement plan.
+Creates and gives an SLP effectiveness tool(s) (e.g., survey) to families, students, and/or educators to provide feedback regarding SLP's service within the school community and to support the development of a service delivery improvement plan.]\'p